v0lta/PyTorch-Wavelet-Toolbox/README.rst

   print(rec)

-The process for the 2d transforms `MatrixWavedec2d`, `MatrixWaverec2d`,
+The process for the 2d transforms `MatrixWavedec2d`, `MatrixWaverec2d` works similarly.
-works similarly.
+By default, a non-separable transformation is used.
+To use a separable transformation, pass `separable=True` to `MatrixWavedec2d` and `MatrixWaverec2d`.

 **Adaptive** **Wavelets**